sovrin-foundation/old-sovrin/getting-started.md

 $ docker run-it sovrinfoundation/sovrin
 ```

-If you get an error, check out the info about[prerequisites](http: // bit.ly / 2 d1o7we); there are a few dominoes you might have to line up.
+If you get an error, check out the info about[prerequisites](http://bit.ly/2d1o7we); there are a few dominoes you might have to line up.

 The install puts some python modules on your system.Most importantly, it gives you a command - line interface(CLI) to Sovrin.
 We are going to use that CLI to explore what Sovrin can do.(Sovrin also has a programmatic API, but it is not yet fully formalized, and this version of the guide doesn’t document it.
-See the[Sovrin roadmap](http: // bit.ly / 2 cwrabV).)
+See the [Sovrin roadmap](http://bit.ly/2cwrabV).)

 ** Run the Sovrin CLI **